PKU-Alignment/omnisafe/docs/source/foundations/vector.rst

             .. math:: \|\mathbf{A}\|_*=\sum_i\left|\sigma_i\right|=\|\boldsymbol{\sigma}\|_1

-            Using this as a regularizer encourages many singular values to become zero, resulting in a low rank matrix.
+            Using this as a regularizer encourages many singular values to become zero, resulting in a low-rank matrix.
 More generally, we can define the Schatten :math:`p`-norm as

             .. math:: \|\mathbf{A}\|_p=\left(\sum_i \sigma_i^p(\mathbf{A})\right)^{1 / p}